|Table of contents|

 - Real name Philip Vlummens

 - Belgian go player born in 1984.
-Started playing go in 2010 at the local go club, just after finishing medical school.
+Started playing go in 2010 at the local go club, just after finishing university.

 - Officially reached the SDK level in 2013 after the Amsterdam Tournament.